j-hayes/so-simple-theme/_posts/blog/2016-10-11-hello-world.md

 ---

-Each post will have a topic (and presumably these topics fall into categories or different even series).
-My goal will be to learn this top well enough to teach it to you, my good reader, in a concise manner.
+Each post will have a topic (and presumably these topics fall into categories or even different series).
+My goal will be to learn this topic well enough to teach it to you, my good reader, in a concise manner.
 Neither you nor I will walk away knowing the topic inside and out more likely than not, but I want to at least provide a starting point, and some suggested continued reading or resources.

 My articles will have the following sections.
 (Usually.
 I can't promise total consistency.)
 - TL;DR. The absolute bare minimum you need to know.
 - Primer (An intro / context / my reasons for learning or whatever I want to preface the post with)
 - The Fun Stuff (The actual content)
-- More More More (Resources for Continued Learning)
+- More More More (Resources for continued learning)
 ---

 I never count a day as truly good unless I learned something.
-Maybe it's about work, something science-e, some new line on the piano, maybe even something about myself.

-In the spirit of this I will also post smaller quick tweet style (usually longer than a tweet, as you may already be able to tell, I am fairly long winded.) learnings in the "Daily" section.
+It could be about something technology or software related at work, something science-y, some new line on the piano, something about the environment, photography, or well basically anything.
+In the spirit of this I will also post brief (usually longer than a tweet, as you may already be able to tell, I am fairly long winded.) learnings in the "Daily" section.
 Warning in advance, these inevitably will often be related to software development a lot, because that is how I spend a lot of my time.

 I also anticipate putting a lot quotes of smart or funny (or better yet both) people in this section.
 (That thesaurus of quotes I bought for myself might finally get some more practical use other than entertaining me while I sit on the toilet.)